thribhu1/CHATBOTS/README.md

-# Codebasics Q&A: Question and Answer System Based on Google Palm LLM and Langchain for E-learning company
+# Edtech Q&A: Question and Answer System Based on Google Palm LLM and Langchain for E-learning company

 This is an end to end LLM project based on Google Palm and Langchain.
 ![](edtechChatbot.png)